-This webpage is part of www.janzuidhoek.net and represents section Summary of [J. Zuidhoek (2019) Reconstructing Metonic 19-year Lunar Cycles (on the basis of NASA’s Six Millennium Catalog of Phases of the Moon): Zwolle].
+This webpage belongs to www.janzuidhoek.net and shows section Summary of [J. Zuidhoek (2019) Reconstructing Metonic 19-year Lunar Cycles (on the basis of NASA’s Six Millennium Catalog of Phases of the Moon): Zwolle].

 The development of the Metonic 19-year lunar cycle formed the mainstream of the history of the computus paschalis which had risen in third century Alexandria (Egypt) and would in 1582 flow out into the modern method which since then is used in order to determine the Gregorian calendar date of Easter.
 Between the active construction of the first version of this lunar cycle by Anatolius (somewhere between AD 250 and 270) and the replacement of the Julian with the Gregorian calendar (in 1582) it happened only one time, namely somewhere between AD 300 and 325, hence still before the first council of Nicaea, that a new version of it was actively constructed.
 After having reconstructed (on the basis of NASA’s Six Millennium Catalog) the two lost ante-Nicene versions in question, we establish that: